OSGeo/OSGeoLive-doc/en/quickstart/virtualization_quickstart.rst

 OSGeo-Live Quickstart for Running in a Virtual Machine
 ********************************************************************************

-The OSGeo-Live system can be run within a Virtual Machine.
+This Quick Start describes one way to run OSGeo-Live within a VirtualBox virtual machine.
+For other methods, follow links from the "See Also" section below.

-Advantages
+Virtual Machine Advantages
 --------------------------------------------------------------------------------
-Running OSGeo Live as a virtual machine, rather than from a DVD means:

 * Response speed of a VM is much faster than on the DVD, and typically comparable with installing directly on the host machine.